 “Now, ask yourself,” says Johnson, “how was a designer in Japan to have known of a symbol in Belgium, that was only two years old, in a different sector, that probably wasn’t registered anyway?
 That would have meant doing a worldwide symbol search for every ’T’ logo ever designed, in every class and category?”

-“As it happens, the proposed design was withdrawn and Debie has dropped his lawsuit, doubtless realising that he was on sticky, and expensive, legal ground.
+“As it happens, the proposed design was withdrawn and Debie dropped his lawsuit, doubtless realising that he was on sticky, and expensive, legal ground.
 He may feel that his was a moral victory though.”

 Keep your cool

 Looking at the situation from a different angle, what’s the best course of action to take if a piece of design for, say, a huge movie franchise, is released and it looks like it’s borrowed a lot of elements from a piece of work you did years ago?
-That’s exactly what happened earlier this year when the typographic posters for Solo: A Star Wars Story were unveiled.
+That’s exactly what happened when the typographic posters for Solo: A Star Wars Story were unveiled.